 Jallianwala Bagh, Amritsar

 A trip to Amritsar usually means visiting the beautiful Golden Temple or witnessing the fiery Wagah Border ceremonial parade for most travellers.
 But if you wish to delve into the dark past of Amritsar, you must visit Jallianwala Bagh.
-It's the same public park where a crowd of peaceful protesters and innocent people who gathered to celebrate Baisakhi were shot dead by heavily armed British troops.
+It's the same public park where a crowd of peaceful protesters and innocent people, who gathered to celebrate Baisakhi, was sprayed with bullets by heavily armed British troops.

 There is also a well in the park, now known as Martyr's Well.
 It's believed that many people jumped into this deep well to escape the relentless bullets, only to lose their lives by drowning or suffocating.
 The signs and markings in the park might just make you relive the chilling events that took place decades back.